firepear/homefarm/docs/control_install.md

      * Change the names and IP addresses in the `[compute_nodes]` stanza to match the machines you'll be setting up as compute nodes
-1. Edit `/etc/hosts` and add entries for your compute nodes